Wondering about the risks of Bitcoin investing or how Bitcoin works?

 How Bitcoin Works

-For everyone who is not aware with what bitcoin is, let me explain you a little bit about it.
+For everyone who is not aware of what bitcoin is, let me explain you a little bit about it.

 Bitcoin was introduced by an anonymous group of people who operate under the name Satoshi Nakamoto in 2009.
 They wanted people to be in charge of their money and eliminate the middle man to save everyone from corruption.